Project Wolbachia still in study phase, will not be deployed in dengue clusters: NEA

 Prof Tikki Pang noted that warmer temperatures also cause the virus to multiply more rapidly in infected mosquitoes.

-However, dengue transmission may decrease if the temperature goes beyond 32 deg C, not uncommon in Singapore.
+However, dengue transmission may decrease if the temperature goes beyond 32 degrees Celsius, not uncommon in Singapore.
 He added that some studies show this may reduce the mosquitoes’ lifespan, blood-feeding behaviour and flight competence.

 READ: More mosquitoes or mutating virus?
 Experts have different views on dengue spike

-The warmer months may not be solely to blame.
-Prof Vincent Pang noted that Singapore has warmed since the mid-1970s due to rapid urbanisation.

-Total rainfall in Singapore has also increased since 1980, and there have been “upward trends” in average annual rainfall and the frequency of heavy rainfall over the past few decades.

 “It is likely that with the increase in rainfall days, there is a higher chance of new mosquito breeding sites.
-However, more research is still required.”
+However, more research is still required,” Asst Prof Vincent Pang said.

 LOW HERD IMMUNITY ALSO TO BLAME

-Experts said with low herd immunity, a dengue-infected mosquito is more likely to bite a susceptible individual, increasing the chances of dengue transmission.

-Prof Paul Tambyah, infectious diseases expert and president of the Asia Pacific Society of clinical microbiology and infection said Singapore has historically had a low herd immunity to dengue due to highly effective vector control programs that have made dengue “very rare” in children.
+Singapore has historically had a low herd immunity to dengue due to highly effective vector control programmes that have made dengue “very rare” in children, noted Prof Paul Tambyah, infectious diseases expert and president of the Asia Pacific Society of Clinical Microbiology and Infection.

-Prof Tambyah added: “In contrast, in rural parts of Southeast Asia, most children would have been infected with all four strains of dengue by the time they are teenagers, so they are immune to all four strains.
-In these areas, dengue is a disease of children.
+“In contrast, in rural parts of Southeast Asia, most children would have been infected with all four strains of dengue by the time they are teenagers, so they are immune to all four strains.
+In these areas, dengue is a disease of children," said Prof Tambyah.

-“That is not the case in Singapore where young adults are generally not immune to dengue and they are thus at risk for symptomatic dengue fever.”
+“That is not the case in Singapore where young adults are generally not immune to dengue and they are thus at risk for symptomatic dengue fever,” he added.

-Prof Leo added that most of the current dengue patients are having dengue for the first time.
+Prof Leo added that currently, most dengue patients are first time sufferers.

 According to NEA, the proportion of adults who have had dengue before has reduced from 59 per cent in 2004 to 41 per cent in 2017.